 Arizona law states that a deceased individuals’ parent, spouse, or adult child may file a wrongful death claim.
 If no such kin exist, a representative of the deceased individual’s estate may file the claim, and the court will appoint a representative if the deceased did not specify a particular person in his or her estate.
 The statute of limitations for filing wrongful death claims in Arizona is two years starting on the date of the death.

 If you or a loved one has suffered a drowning accident in the Scottsdale area or anywhere else in Arizona, you need the best possible legal representation to secure the compensation you need to recover.
-Whether you’re considering filing a personal injury lawsuit or a wrongful death claim, the attorneys at Bode & Collins can help.
+Whether you’re considering filing a personal injury lawsuit or a wrongful death claim, The Law Office of Chris Bode can help.

 Reach out to our team and schedule a consultation so we can get to know you and your situation.
 If we think a lawsuit is a viable option, we’ll let you know what to expect and how we can help.